- You must send hazardous materials in observance of specific rules and precautions

 - Choose the correct container/box: Use good quality corrugated cardboard, plastic, or wooden boxes depending on your hazardous item (i.e., package dry ice in a cardboard box)

 Your package may face moisture, extreme heat, or other weather conditions.
-This consideration makes it vital to properly package your hazardous items so it can withstand any severe weather.
+This consideration makes it vital to properly package your hazardous items so they can withstand any severe weather.
 For instance, thermal bubble wrap or other cushioning materials can help protect the shipment of your hazardous materials.

 3. Follow the rules for shipping